samuel-rosa/phd_thesis/chap/README.md

 **Title**: General introduction

 **Description**: This chapter contains the general introduction of the thesis.
+It is subdivided in two sections, each with three subsections:

+* Background and motivation
+  - Demand for soil information
+  - Modern soil mapping
+  - Sources of uncertainty
+* Content of the thesis
+  - Objectives and research questions
+  - Study area and database
+  - Outline

 ## chap01